Arash-Barabadi/ROS2/01_ROS2_Workspace_Creation/README.md

 ## Workspace
 ### The workspace will be the place where you write all your codes for a ROS2 application.
 And that's also where you will compile these codes.
 ### Workspace creation
 #### Let's first go to the home directory and create a folder named ros2_ws.
 The name of the folder is arbitrary.
-But this is the convention which can be seen in ros2 community, which is to name the workspace like : name.ws
+But this is the convention which can be seen in ros2 community, which is to name the workspace like : name_ws
 ```bash
 mkdir ros2_ws
 ```